sunil-gumatimath/tab-organizer-chrome-extension/README.md

 ## Usage
 - Click the Tab Organizer icon to open the popup.
 - Use the buttons to mute/unmute, group, ungroup, or close duplicate tabs.
+- View the current tab and group count at the top.
 - Enjoy a sleek, modern dark UI that reduces eye strain.

 ## License